Should she hire someone? Or practice self-sufficiency and try to fix it herself?

 I've had to take over our family's finances and even improved them.
 After I paid off $4,000 in credit card debt in 18 months, our credit score soared.
 When my husband had trouble getting in and out of our small car, I bought a new van and paid off the loan two years early.

 Our old home had four levels and twenty-six steps.
 When it became more and more difficult for Wade to navigate the stairs, I sold our home despite the rough market, and bought a wonderful, one level home that meets all of our needs.
-I plan on paying off the forty-year mortgage in twenty years or less, by 2029.
+I plan on paying off the forty-year mortgage in twenty years or less.